Over 100 approved programs on 6 of 7 continents

 COSTS & FINANCIAL SUPPORT

 Uniform Tuition Policy: When participating in DePauw a Approved Semester Off-Campus Study Programs, you pay DePauw University tuition and receive financial aid according to the normal rules for financial aid at DePauw.
 The off-campus program bills DePauw for tuition and academic fees for participation in the program.
 You are responsible for all non-academic fees such as room, board, and, in some cases, optional field trips, lab fees, studio fees, books, and travel from and to the program site.
 You are responsible for any additional expenses not included in the host program bill; costs can be obtained from the program directly, or by asking the Hubbard Center.
-Estimated costs can be found on the program description page in Horizons.
+Estimated costs can be found on the program description page in Depauw's off-campus application.

 In addition to the uniform tuition charge, you are billed the administrative Off-Campus Study Fee, of $800 for a semester studying at an approved program.
 International travelers on DePauw sponsored activities are automatically enrolled in an international medical and accident insurance policy at no additional cost.
 The host program may require additional insurance coverage for an additional fee.